zuplo/docs/docs/articles/waf-ddos-fastly.md

 Fastly maintains a list of IP addresses that you can use to restrict access to your API Gateway.
 This is a good way to ensure that only Fastly can access your API Gateway.
-However, as Fastly is a multi-tenant service, this method is not sufficient to protect unauthorized traffic from hitting your API Gateway.
+However, as Fastly is a multi-tenant service, this method isn't sufficient to protect unauthorized traffic from hitting your API Gateway.

 In Zuplo, you can utilize the IP Address Restriction policy to limit traffic to